-WR0-WR6-Write Register groups 0 through 6 (7 base registers plus 14 associated registers)
+WR0-WR6 - Write Register groups 0 through 6 (7 base registers plus 14 associated registers)

-RR0-RR6-Read Registers 0 through 6
+RR0-RR6 - Read Registers 0 through 6

-Writing to a register within a write-register group involves first writing to the base register, with the appropriate pointer bits set, then writing to one or more of the other registers within the group.
+Writing to a register within a write-register group involves first writing to the base register, with the appropriate pointer bits set, then writing to one or more of the other register within the group.
 All seven of the readable status registers are accessed sequentially according to a programmable mask contained in one of the writable registers.
-The section entitled Programming explains this in more detail.
+The section entitled "Programming" explains this in more detail.

 A pipelining scheme is used for reading data in.
 The programmed block length is the number of bytes compared to the byte counter, which increments at the end of each cycle.
-In searches, data byte comparisons with the match byte are made during the read cycle of the next byte.
-Matches are, therefore, discovered only after the next byte is read in,
+In searches, data byte comparisons with the match byte are made during the

-Figure 6.
-Block Diagram
+Figure 6: Block Diagram.